ngMinhDan/info/src/contents/posts/en/scale-database-with-master-slave.md

 However, when a business aims to achieve the following, engineers will need to implement system expansion (scaling the backend, scaling the database).
 In this article, I will share about scaling the database with a Master-Slave architecture:

-1. **Data Growth** - Data volume will increase over time and may exceed the current server's storage capacity.
-2. **Concurrency** - When you want your product to handle concurrent usage by multiple users effectively, allowing multiple read and write operations to the database simultaneously.
+1. **Concurrency** - When you want your product to handle concurrent usage by multiple users effectively, allowing multiple read and write operations to the database simultaneously.
-3. **Load** - Many users access the system, there is a large amount of data, causing the database to respond slowly.
+2. **Load** - Many users access the system, there is a large amount of data, causing the database to respond slowly.
 You want to avoid this or reduce response times.
-4. **High Availability** - You want your application to keep running no matter what happens.
+3. **High Availability** - You want your application to keep running no matter what happens.
 If one server fails, another must immediately take over.

 When you want to slove the issues mentioned above, we will need to scale the database, in this article, we will discuss scaling the database with a Master-Slave architecture.
 (However, it's important to note **that this architecture may not entirely solve all the issues perfectly - 100%** ~ let's explore together)